Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with descriptions for all parameters.
-The description adds no new parameter-level info beyond what the schema already states.
+Schema coverage is 100%, so description adds no extra semantic value beyond what the schema already provides for parameters.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.